GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/notused/ex4_gnirsls_Kband111mm_red_cmdline.rst

 topic.
 The quality of the results and what to use depends greatly on the wavelength regime and the grating.

-Our observations are K-band at a central wavelength of 2.33 |um| using the 111/mm grating.
-In that regime, the arc lamp observation contains very few lines, five in this case which fortunately are correctly identified.
-The number of lines can be as low as 2 or 3 in redder settings.
+Our observations are K-band at a central wavelength of 2.365 |um| using the 111/mm grating.
+In that regime, the arc lamp observation contains very few lines, three in this case with only two automatically identified.
-It is impossible to have an accurate solution from the arc alone.
+Clearly it would be impossible to have an accurate solution from the arc alone.

 The other difficulty is that the OH lines are absent in that regime.
 There are no emission lines.
 There are however a large number of telluric